DrexHD/VanillaPermissions/README.md

 weight values, a selector can only select targets whose weight is `less than or equal` to its own.

 #### Example

+You need to install [this mod](https://modrinth.com/mod/metadatawildcard4fabric-permissions-api 'Metadata Wildcard for fabric-permissions-api') first.

 ```yml
 # Global permissions